How to learn French numbers effectively

 • 75 = seventy-five (sixty fifteen)

-The number 80 is formed in a completely different way: you think of it as “four times twenty”:
+The number 80 is formed in a completely different way: it is thought of as “four times twenty”:

 • 80 = four-vingts (four times twenty)